0xMazout/screenshotlabs-test/part2/README.md

 - Volume, Royalties , Best Offer and Owners where not available from Alchemy API NFT (in my knowledge)
 - I've skipped the show more on the description (For now if i've time i will implement it) we can limit this with a simple css property overflow

+- I've mocked some Properties Data to avoid to spend time on this part, i've just made a fake behavior to show the properties card and hide it when you click on the properties button again.
+You can Selects differents properties but it's not updating the content.

 -- About the Data filtering:

 I had to fake some behavior:

 On the filter card i didn't spent time on filter.
 I've just made a fake behavior to show the filter card and hide it when you click on the filter button again.
 You can Selects differents filter but it's not updating the content.

+On the Results card i've made a simple filter on the name of the nft.
+You can search for a nft by name.
+The filters won't apply on the search.

+The Tab Switching View (Grid to List) is not implemented

+The sorting Price:Low to High .. is not implemented

+--

+The Theme Switcher :

+It was unecessary but for me Theme Switching is very important and having a Website without this possibility is clearly a no-go for me.
+I've made a simple theme switcher with a toggle button and a css variable to switch to Light or Dark.

+--

+The API limitation : You can only call 100 nfts at one time.

+This was a bit messy for me.
+I've tried an infinite scrolling but it was not working and i was late on the delivery.
+So Cut the crap and keep going.
+I've made a simple pagination with a button to load the next 100 nfts.
+Launching 77 calls to the api to fetch all the nfts was not acceptable.

+Thanks for reading me and i hope you will enjoy my work.